 This folder contains 49 B(H) data and 28 Core Loss Curves of iron powder cores.
 By downloading this folder you will have magnetic properties of all iron powder croes produced world wide at your finger tips!

-Click here to review the list of all iron powder cores contained in this folder
+Please review the User Manual for full list of all iron powder cores contained in this folder.